dverasc/World-Poverty-DataScience/README.md

 File Name: StatePoverty_SparkViz.py

-For this project, I used a State Povery dataset and tools (Python, Jupyter Notebooks) and added Spark as a way to add speed to calculations
+For this project, I used a State Povery dataset and tools (Python, Jupyter Notebooks) and added Spark as a way to add speed to calculations.
 In this project, I created a dataframe using just the Southern states and tracked the poverty rates from 2010-17.
 After creating this dataframe I visualized it using the matplotlib library.